Michael R. Strain

 Michael R. Strain is an American economist.
-He is currently the Director of Economic Policy Studies and the Arthur F. Burns Scholar in Political Economy at the American Enterprise Institute.
-He is also a research fellow at the IZA Institute of Labor Economics, and a columnist for Project Syndicate.
+He is currently the Director of Economic Policy Studies and the Paul F. Oreffice Senior Fellow in Political Economy at the American Enterprise Institute.
+He is also Professor of Practice in the McCourt School of Public Policy at Georgetown University, a research fellow at the IZA Institute of Labor Economics, and a columnist for Project Syndicate.
 Strain's research focuses on labor economics, macroeconomics, public finance, and social policy.

 Education and career

 Strain graduated from Rockhurst High School in Kansas City, Missouri, before attending Marquette University and graduating magna cum laude.

 Strain holds a Ph.D. in economics from Cornell University.
 In 2005, he joined the Federal Reserve Bank of New York as an assistant economist until 2008 when he joined the Center for Economic Studies at the US Census Bureau.
 While still working at the US Census Bureau, he took up the job of administrator at the New York Census Research Data Centers in 2011.

 In 2012, Strain left the Census Bureau and joined the American Enterprise Institute as a Research Fellow and later became the deputy director of Economic Policy Studies at the institute in 2015.
 Since becoming AEI's Director of Economic Policy in 2016, Strain leads the work of the institute in the economic policy, financial markets, and health care policy.

 He is the editor of The US Labor Market: Questions and Challenges for Public Policy He co-edited, with Stan Veuger, the Economic Freedom and Human Flourishing: Perspectives from Political Philosophy.
 He is the co-editor of three books: What Has Happened to the American Working Class since the Great Recession?, The US Labor Market: Questions and Challenges for Public Policy, and Economic Freedom and Human Flourishing: Perspectives from Political Philosophy.

 Strain has published research articles on the Paycheck Protection Program, fiscal and monetary policy following the 2008 financial crisis, the Earned Income Tax Credit, the gender pay gap, the effects of minimum wage laws and unemployment insurance, the Affordable Care Act, "wage theft" and payday lending, increasing employment, the "socially optimal" top marginal income tax rate, worksharing unemployment insurance programs, the effects of job loss, and the federal budget.

 In 2013, National Review's Reihan Salam described him as the "most important conservative reformer, and the one who could have the biggest beneficial impact on the well-being of Americans struggling to climb the economic ladder."
 He was featured in a 2014 New York Times Magazine cover story as one of the main intellectuals in the reform conservative movement.
 He contributed a chapter to Room to Grow: Conservative Reforms for a Limited Government and a Thriving Middle Class, a reform conservative manifesto that New York Times columnist David Brooks called "the most coherent and compelling policy agenda the American right has produced this century."
 He was identified by Karl Rove in 2014 as one of the new "conservative reformers."
 In 2021 his work was cited by The Economist magazine as contributing “to an intellectual revolution in macroeconomics."